mpnetto/SDUIKMP/data/readme.md

 > generator runs, it parses this file and injects its structure directly into the generated Compose
 > functions.
 Any structural change made here (for example adding a `FloatingActionButton`) will
 > automatically appear in the generated screens without further modifications.
-> The same mechanism is applied to `TopBarRenderer.Render`, `BottomBarRenderer.Render`
+> The generator also scans the `components` folder and extracts every renderer's
-> and `RenderComponent`, ensuring any updates to these rendering functions are
+> `Render` method along with `RenderComponent`.
+This means any update to a
-> reflected in the generated code.
+> renderer automatically propagates to the generated code.

 ---